 On this screen, include all students enrolled for credit, full-time at the undergraduate level.
-The undergraduate level includes students enrolled in undergraduate level courses, associate's degree programs, or any certificate programs below the baccalaureate level.
+The undergraduate level includes students enrolled in undergraduate level courses, in 4 or 5-year bachelor's degree programs, associate's degree programs, or any certificate programs below the baccalaureate level.
 Students who have already earned a bachelor's degree but are taking undergraduate courses for credit should be included as undergraduates.